LEXUEYE/suricata/doc/userguide/configuration/suricata-yaml.rst

 be recognized by Suricata.

 The stream-engine has two memcaps that can be set.
 One for the stream-tracking-engine and one for the reassembly-engine.
-For both cases, in IPS mode, an exception policy (memcap-policy) can be set, telling Suricata what to do in case memcap is hit: 'drop-flow', 'drop-packet', 'pass-flow', 'pass-packet', 'bypass', 'reject', or 'ignore'.

 The stream-tracking-engine keeps information of the flow in memory.
 Information about the state, TCP-sequence-numbers and the TCP